All Episodes

 Had this thing hit us, you know, we'd be in big trouble.

-So, too many times, they find out about it after the fact.
+So too many times, they find out about it after the fact.

 Yeah, that's why they're recruiting groups of amateur astronomers everywhere on the planet to keep looking for these things.

-It's not obvious to be able to track these objects in the space of our solar system is very large.
+It's not obvious to be able to track that these objects in the space of our solar system is very large.

 And by the time we see it, it might be too late.